IBM-Cloud/gp-vscode-plugin/README.md

 ## Install

-You can install the Globalization Pipeline extension by directly downloading the .vsix package from the releases folder and then from the command line do one of the following:
+You can install the Globalization Pipeline extension by directly downloading the .vsix package from [releases](https://github.ibm.com/gp/gp-vscode-plugin/releases) and then from the command line do one of the following:

 + If you are using Bluemix Code, then run **bluemix-code g11n-0.0.1.vsix**
 - If you are using Visual Studio Code, then run **code g11n-0.0.1.vsix**